MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-customserverscaling.md

 ---
-title: Custom Game Server Scaling - Azure
+title: Custom Game Server Scaling
 description: See how to encapsulate your game server with Docker and build a reliable and automated deployment process of the game server using Azure Resource Manager templates, Azure Functions and DevOps practices.
 author: BrianPeek
 manager: timheuer